CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     http://localhost:8002/

+Upon running the site we should see the same Blazor app from the earlier example, but this time running from the container instance, and when it queries the rest API to load blog content, it is doing so from the content delivery container.

 # 6 Docker compose

 So far we have created all our containers manually which is fine, but we want to make this repeatable.
+In this part we will use Docker compose to deploy all containers together, and to configure the network between them.
+This will use the Production profiles of the various projects.

 Docker compose is a tool for defining and running multi-contianer applications including all networks, volumes, ports, environmental variables etc with a single commmand.
 Docker compose isn't a deployment tool - it's designed for testing multi-container applications.